 Be there!

-Experience programs from spring to autumn
+Experience programs from

-In 2025, the “Be there!” experience programs at the Budapest Zoo will once again offer unforgettable experiences to visitors.
+In 2026, the “Be there!” experience programs at the Budapest Zoo will once again offer unforgettable experiences to visitors.
 Our “Be there!” public programs—as every year—will welcome visitors at the Budapest Zoo until November 1st.

 These diverse experience programs, showcasing the world of animals and plants, not only provide entertainment but also aim to spark interest in natural sciences.
 Through the “Be there!” public programs, visitors of all ages can enjoy full-day, knowledge-enhancing activities.
 Additionally, presentations by keepers and experts will complement the exhibitions of the most popular plant and animal species, offering guests an entertaining and educational experience.